 Taking into account the body of decisions agreed at the present session of Congress,

-Having examined the status of its previous resolutions still in force as provided in document ## (EC–76/INF.
-9(1a)),
+Having examined the status of its previous resolutions still in force as provided in document Cg-19/INF.
+8(1) (EC–76/INF.
+9(1a)), [Secretariat]

 Having considered Recommendation 9(1)/1 (EC-76) – Review of previous resolutions of Congress and Recommendation 9(2)/1 (EC-76) – Declaring the resolutions and recommendations of the past commission structure no longer in force,